DWilliames/paddy2-beta/README.md

 - [x] Having a button to remove Padding
 - [x] Have a toggle to turn padding on/off
 - [x] Toggle the number of input fields; from 4 to 2 to 1.
 (By clicking on the input field labels, like on the colour picker RGB/HSV)
-- [ ] Have a hover effect to highlight the input fields; to indicate clicking on them may do something
+- [x] Have a hover effect to highlight the input fields; to indicate clicking on them may do something
 - [ ] Better placement within the inspector?
 - [x] Infer current padding when CMD/ALT + clicking the '+' to add Padding
+- [x] Allow setting Padding on multiple layers at once
+- [ ] Better handling of setting specifc Padding values on multiple layers at once

 ---